Create your own ecommerce website and start selling successfully with ShopWired today

 5. How can I save money on Shopify?

 One of the easiest ways to save is to choose a longer billing cycle.
 Of course, you'll have to pay a more substantial up-front fee, but you can save quite a bit in the long run.
-For example, you save 10% on your Shopify pricing plan if you pay for a one-year subscription and 20% if you pay for a two-year subscription.
+For example, you save 25% on your Shopify pricing plan if you pay for a one-year subscription.

 Granted, you'll have more flexibility with a month-by-month plan, but when you consider that you can save a good amount of money just by signing up in advance, it's worth considering.